The Best Carry On Luggage

-The Delsey Rolling Tote is a popular and stylish under seat carry on tote.
+The Delsey Rolling Tote is a popular and stylish under seat tote.
 It's made of polyester so it's not built for life.

 It weighs 5 lbs and 0 oz and it comes in a few color options that are more geared for ladies.

 With an underseater like this you can avoid lifting your bag up into the overhead bins.
 So it's a great bag for anyone that might struggle lifting a heavy bag above their head.

 - Size: 14.5 x 14 x 9 inches